-Want to know how to play 3 Card Poker?
-This fast-paced poker variant pits you against the dealer using just three cards per hand.
+This fast-paced poker variant puts you against the dealer using just three cards per hand, and the basics of 3 Card Poker are easy to learn.

-In this guide, we’ll break down the origins, the basic 3 card poker rules, betting options, hand rankings, and simple strategies to start playing with confidence.
+In this guide, we’ll break down the origins, rules, betting options, hand rankings, and simple strategies to start playing with confidence.

-Although it has roots in traditional poker games like Texas Hold’em and Omaha Poker, this game is played against the dealer, rather than against other players.
-This means it is a variation of Stud Poker, allowing you to compete against the dealer for added excitement.
+Although it has roots in traditional poker games like Texas Hold’em and Omaha, this game is played against the dealer, rather than against other players.
+Fans of Caribbean Stud Poker will likely enjoy this game as well.

 Webb was looking to create a single-player poker game that replicated the speed of other table games.
 His three key goals were to make it simple, give it a reasonable house edge, and provide generous payouts.

-He successfully achieved these goals, as evidenced by the 3 Card Poker house edge, for instance, is just 3.37% on the standard ante bet.
-However, this can be reduced to almost 2% with the right tactics.
+He successfully achieved these goals, as evidenced by the 3 Card Poker house edge, which is about 3.37% on the Play wager.
+With the optimal Q-6-4 strategy, the combined Ante and Play house edge is reduced to around 2.01%.

 How to Play 3 Card Poker Online